mjordan/islandora_workbench_docs/docs/fields.md

 you can use the terms IDs or labels for "Automobiles", "Sports cars", or "Land Rover" in your CSV.
 The term name (or ID) is all you need; no indication of the term's place in the hierarchy is required.

-If you add `allow_adding_terms: true` to your configuration file for `create` and `update` tasks, Workbench will create the new term the first time it is used in the CSV file following these rules:
+If you add `allow_adding_terms: true` to your configuration file for any of the entity "create" or "update" tasks, Workbench will create the new term the first time it is used in the CSV file following these rules:

 * If multiple records in your CSV contain the same new term name in the same field, the term is only created once.
 * When Workbench checks to see if the term with the new name exists in the target vocabulary, it queries Drupal for the new term name, looking for an exact match against an existing term in the specified vocabulary.
 Therefore it is important that term names used in your CSV are identical to existing term names.
 The query to find existing term names follows these two rules: